 Use good judgment about content and respect privacy laws.
 Do not post confidential or proprietary information about the college, its students, its alumni, or staff and faculty.
 Follow college policies and federal requirements such as FERPA.
-If in doubt, contact the PIGR Office for guidance.
+If in doubt, contact the PRM Office for guidance.

 Don’t violate copyright laws.